calvinfeng/study-guide/doc/scalability.md

 of stateless and build many servers to handle requests.
 But, of course, don't forget to use load balancer to direct requests.
 However, the rests are trickier

+### Asynchronous jobs
+* Does it need to be done *right this second*?
+* If not, just queue it up in a background process and tell your user you'll get it done!
+* Many, many things can be done asynchronously.
+* Common message queues: RabbitMQ, Resque, Sidekiq

 ### Queue
 __Synchronous systems__
   1. Request sent to web server